zephyrproject-rtos/zephyr/doc/glossary.rst

       term storage rather than copying it into RAM, saving writable memory for dynamic data and not the static program code.

+   Zephyr downstream module
+      A Zephyr module that the :file:`zephyr` repository default configuration and default manifest file are **not** aware of.

+   Zephyr manifest module
+      A Zephyr module which also contains one or more west manifest files.

+   Zephyr module
+      A YAML file named :file:`zephyr/module.yml` and all the content it references, which define the extensions to be hooked into the Zephyr infrastructure.

+   Zephyr Project module
+      A Zephyr module managed by the Zephyr Project.
+These modules will be hosted at the Zephyr project organization on Github.

+   Zephyr upstream module
+      A Zephyr module that the :file:`zephyr` repository default configuration and default manifest file are aware of.

+   :makevar:`ZEPHYR_MODULES`
+      The Zephyr build system CMake variable through which a list paths to all Zephyr modules may be provided.

+   :makevar:`ZEPHYR_EXTRA_MODULES`
+      The Zephyr build system CMake variable through which paths to Zephyr modules may be provided.
+This is provided to support module development tangential to how :makevar:`ZEPHYR_MODULES` is being used.
+      (See :ref:`Integrate modules in Zephyr build system <modules>` for a detailed description of the intended use case.)

 .. _System on a chip: https://en.wikipedia.org/wiki/System_on_a_chip